Donnie/nginx-letsencrypt-multisite/README.md

 The next prompt will ask if you would like `dbconfig-common` to configure a database for phpmyadmin to use.
 Select "Yes" to continue.

-The next prompt shall ask you for a password provide the root password for MySQL.
+The next prompt shall ask you the password, provide the MySQL root password.

 ___